On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 Tēnā koutou, tēnā koutou, tēnā koutou katoa

-I acknowledge you and the many more that have called this magnificent place home over thousands of years.
+I acknowledge you and the many more who have called this magnificent place home for thousands of years.

 He aha te mea nui o te ao?
 He tangata!
 He tangata!
 He tangata!